mlaursen/react-md/docs/README.md

 > SEE: [jsdoc](#jsdoc), [sassdoc](#sassdoc), or [docgen](#docgen) for more information
 about "databases".

+### clean:dbs
+This will just remove any generated databases except for the airQuality database.
+See [air-quality](#air-quality) for more information.

 ### clean:assets
 This will just remove any existing assets or themes.